 Procedures for doing the work have been established and a number of specific guidelines exist such as standing oral instructions, and operating procedures, maps, equipment manuals, health and safety codes, fireline handbooks, field operations guides, and training prior to actual fuels management and fire suppression activities.
-The work requires little judgement to be made by the who employee works in strict adherence to the guidelines, Deviations or questions needing clarification are referred to the available supervisor or higher graded employee who is available while performing wildland fire suppression activities.
+The work requires little judgement to be made by the employee who works in strict adherence to the guidelines.
+Deviations or questions needing clarification are referred to the available supervisor or higher graded employee while performing wildland fire suppression activities.